haskellfoundation/tech-proposals/proposals/002-text-utf-default.md

 -   text-2.0.0.0, which will provide a UTF-8 encoding for Text as a default for all versions going forward.

--   A `text-utf16` package, which is a preservation of the current UTF-16 encoded text, for backwards compatibility.

--   Updates to the Text Haddocks that reflect the UTF-8 changes
+-   Updates to the Text Haddocks that reflect the UTF-8 changes.

 -   Announcements and updates across all Haskell channels covering the following:
-    -   Significant dates and milestones
+    -   Significant dates and milestones.

-    -   Expected code impact

-    -   Release candidates
+    -   Release candidates.

-    -   Delivery

--   Migration instructions and design documentation
+    -   Migration guides.

+    -   Performance impact analysis.

+    -   Delivery.

+    -   Design documentation.

 # Outcomes